zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

+---
+meta:
+  - name: description
+    content: You can register and execute z/OSMF workflow in the web interface to complete the Zowe configuration after you install Zowe. z/OSMF workflow helps to simplify the Zowe configuration tasks and reduce the level of expertise that is needed for Zowe configuration.
+  - name: keywords
+    content: Zowe, z/OSMF workflow
+---

 # Configure Zowe with z/OSMF Workflows

 As a system programmer, after you install Zowe, you can register and execute the z/OSMF workflows in the web interface to complete the Zowe configuration. z/OSMF helps to simplify the Zowe configuration tasks and reduce the level of expertise that is needed for Zowe configuration.